biomg/WVDL/README.md

 The main.py file contains positive and negative training and test sets

 # NOTE
-When you train EDLA on your own constructed benchmark dataset, if the training loss cannot converge, may other optimization methods, like SGD or RMSprop can be used to replace Adam in the code.  <br>
+When you train WVDL on your own constructed benchmark dataset, if the training loss cannot converge, may other optimization methods, like SGD or RMSprop can be used to replace Adam in the code.  <br>

 # Contact
 Zhengsen Pan: zhengsenpan@foxmail.com <br>